IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/configure-the-communications-plugin.md

 ---
-title: Configure the Communications Plugins
+title: Configure the Communications Plugin
 ---

 The off-the-shelf communications plugin comes with default configuration.
 This configuration provides a